ducin/bearded-calendar/README.md

 installation
 ------------

+First, run the install shell script:

+    $ ./install.sh

+to fetch kohana 3.2 core from github (no need to hold it inside this repository).
+This script will load the dependency as a git submodule and will set an appropriate branch.
+Then run another script to set the permissions

+    $ ./permissions.sh

+of the `aplication/cache` and `application/logs` directories.

 The project was developed in `apache2` server with `mod_rewrite` installed.

 All SQL scripts reside in the `sql` directory: